Private DNA Sequencing: Hiding Information in Discrete Noise: Problem Setting and Preliminaries

 \section{Problem Setting and Preliminaries}

-Our goal is to characterize the mixing proportions $\alpha_0,...,\alpha_K$ that minimize the mutual information in (\ref{eq:main}).
+Our goal is to characterize the mixing proportions $\alpha_0,\dots,\alpha_K$ that minimize the mutual information in (\ref{eq:main}).
 Notice that we do not need to constrain the mixing proportions to add up to $1$, since scaling the observation $Y$ does not change the mutual information.
-As a result, we can restrict ourselves to solving the optimization problem \al{ \min_{\alpha \in \R^{K+1} : \; \alpha > 0} I(X;\alpha_0 X+Z_\alpha), } where $\alpha = (\alpha_0,...,\alpha_K)$, $Z_\alpha = \sum_{i=1}^K \alpha_i Z_i$, and $X,Z_1,...,Z_K$ are independent ${\rm Ber}(p)$ random variables.
+As a result, we can restrict ourselves to solving the optimization problem \al{ \inf_{\alpha \in \R^{K+1} : \; \alpha > 0} I(X;\alpha_0 X+Z_\alpha), } where $\alpha = (\alpha_0,\dots,\alpha_K)$, $Z_\alpha = \sum_{i=1}^K \alpha_i Z_i$, and $X,Z_1,\dots,Z_K$ are independent ${\rm Ber}(p)$ random variables.

-The optimization problem in (\ref{eq:main2}) is surprisingly complex.
-The symmetry between the variables $\alpha_0,...,\alpha_K$ may suggest that $\alpha_i = 1$ for $i=0,...,K$ would be an optimal solution.
-However, a brute-force solution to (\ref{eq:main2}) over integer $\alpha_i$s for small values of $K$ shows that optimal solutions $(\alpha_0,...,\alpha_K)$ vary widely for different values of $p$, as illustrated in Figure \ref{fig:optimal_scheme_K5_minor_allele}.
+The optimization problem in (\ref{eq:main2}) is surprisingly complex. \bluechange{The fact that $\alpha_0 > 0$ can be chosen arbitrarily small may suggest that this mutual information can be driven to zero by letting $\alpha_0 \to 0$, but that is not the case (see Appendix~\ref{sec:notzero} for a simple proof of this).} The symmetry between the variables $\alpha_0,\dots,\alpha_K$ may suggest that $\alpha_i = 1$ for $i=0,\dots,K$ would be an optimal solution.
+However, a brute-force solution to (\ref{eq:main2}) over integer $\alpha_i$s for small values of $K$ shows that optimal solutions $(\alpha_0,\dots,\alpha_K)$ vary widely for different values of $p$, as illustrated in Figure \ref{fig:optimal_scheme_K5_minor_allele}.
 Observe that the curve appears to be only piecewise smooth.
 At $p = 0.5,$ the optimal solution is given by $[1,1,2,4,8,16],$ at $p=0.25,$ the optimal solution is given by $[1,1,1,2,3,4],$ and at $p = 0.01,$ the optimal solution is given by $[1,1,1,1,1,1]$.